terrehbyte/terrehbyte.com/_posts/2015-06-12-Postmortem-for-Total-Withdrawal.md

 author: terrehbyte
 comments: true

-bigimage: "/images/posts/p4exception.png"

 categories: [gamedev, AIE, Unity3D, production, postmortem]
 ---

 During my last months at the Academy of Interactive of Entertainment, I worked as the Technical Director for two projects for our final production project, Total Withdrawal and Fae-Tal.
 We tried far too many things on both projects, and while this fared a bit better than the other, it still did not meet expectations.

 # Art Power

 ## Pipeline

 There was prior work with artists, but a solid pipeline had not been established.
 The artists were developing content in Maya and then shipping over a new FBX file with new materials.
 Integration was undertaken by the programming lead, which opted to drop it in as a new asset, and hook up the materials and textures again upon each iteration.

 Ideally, if the team is small enough, the artist would check-in the asset themselves and be able to test the game to ensure its integrity before making the check-in.
 This would allow the programming lead to move their focus from helping the artists iterate on their work to resolving more engineering issues.

 # Engineering Power